 IMPORTANT!
 This ID uniquely identifies your app on the device and in different stores.
-If you want to upload a new version of your app, the application ID must be the same as the original APK that was uploaded.
-If you change the application ID, the different stores will treat the APK as a completely different app.
+If you want to upload a new version of your app, the application ID must be the same as the original package file which was uploaded.
+If you change the application ID, the different stores will treat the new submission as a completely different app.
 So once you publish your app, you should never change the application ID.

-You can see in the example image below how this should all look:
+You can see in the example image below how this could all look:

 With the Product Information filled out, you should check the Build Settings next.
-If you've successfully been testing with a device then you probably won't need to change these, since if it builds for testing it should build for the final packaging, but it's a good idea to revise them and make sure that you are setting them correctly.
-In general, you always want to be on the latest build tools, support library and SDK.
+If you've successfully been testing with a device then you probably won't need to change these, since if it builds for testing it should build for the final packaging, but it's a good idea to revise them and make sure that you are setting them correctly (see our Required SDKs FAQ for our current recommendation and to ensure you are using supported tools versions).

 You should note, however, that if you are using any extensions you may need to bump the minimum SDK value up to whatever the Extension requires (check the documentation that comes with the extension).

-Finally, you may want to change the Architecture options before you upload to a store.
+Finally, you will likely want to change the Architecture options before you upload to a store.
 With the architectures, you can select the ones you want the game to target, with the obvious choice being to select them all to get the widest coverage of devices.
 However, each different target architecture will add to the size of your final package and so may be considered extra bulk for little gain (especially with bigger projects that may not run well on lower end devices anyway).
-Currently ARM is the most common processor to target and will get the maximum coverage (ARMv5 is for older devices - but still widely used - while ARMv7 is the most common).

 Before compiling the game you should also check and make sure that the Graphics options are correct:

 Important things to check here are the Screen Colour Depth, Device Support and Texture Page options.
-With screen colour depth, if you choose 24bit then your gradients and glows will be much smoother and subtle with less "banding", but it comes with a cost as it will also impact on performance and it's still not the most used colour depth.
-This does not mean that your project won't run on a device with 16bit colour display, it will, but it may mean it's using extra resources for no gain.
+With screen colour depth, if you choose 24bit then your gradients and glows will be much smoother and subtle with less "banding", but it comes with a cost as it will also impact on performance.
+Note: this setting does not mean that your project won't run on a device with 16bit colour display; it will, but it may mean it's using extra resources for no gain.

 With Device Support, you are telling GameMaker Studio 2 to target either devices with a dedicated GPU or any device.
 There is no hard and fast rule here for which to choose, but if your game is using any surfaces, extended blend modes, 3D graphics, or is a large resolution project (like 1080p) then you probably want to only support devices with a GPU.

 For the texture page size, again, there is no strict rule for this, but given how fragmented the Android market is you are probably better choosing a smaller size than a larger size (if in doubt, simply leave it at 1024x1024).
 However, choosing too small a size may impact performance as it can increase the texture swaps required, but too large a size may mean that your graphics get distorted on devices that have less vRam and so the texture is scaled down to fit in memory and then scaled back up to be drawn).
-Ideally you should have a low end and a high end device to check these things (or set them up as AVDs).
+Ideally, you should have a low end and a high end device to check these things.

 Icons And Images